-This year, the Vanderbilt Programming Board Music Group wanted to add some culture during homecoming this year at the 16th annual Commodore Quake which will feature hip-hop trio MIGOS and neo-soul songstress SZA on Thursday, October 5th.
-This show will be nothing short of amazing in Memorial Gym.
+The Vanderbilt Programming Board Music Group is back at it again and is ready to kick off the homecoming weekend with the 17th annual Commodore Quake which will feature hip-hop artist T-PAIN and rapper LIL BABY on Thursday, October 11th.
+This show will be one of the hottest shows in Nashville.

 ABOUT VANDERBILT’S ARTS & CAMPUS EVENTS OFFICE